The Exatron Stringy Floppy

 /ESF

-The special wafer could then be replaced and the Stringy Floppy would work just like on a Model I.
+The special wafer could then be replaced and the Stringy Floppy would otherwise work just like it would on a Model I.

 The best description of how the Stringy Floppy worked I ever saw was contained in an Exatron advertisement: